square/workflow/RELEASING.md

 4. Upload the kotlin artifacts:
    ```
-   (cd kotlin && ./gradlew clean build && ./gradlew -Dorg.gradle.parallel=false uploadArchives)
+   (cd kotlin && ./gradlew clean build && ./gradlew uploadArchives --no-parallel --no-daemon)
    ```

-   Disabling `org.gradle.parallel` is required because when multiple threads upload artifacts at once, Nexus will create multiple staging repositories and randomly place files in each of them, which means none of the repositories will validate.
-This seems to be a bug in the maven publish plugin we're using.
+   Disabling parallelism and daemon sharing is required by the vanniktech maven publish plugin.
+Without those, the artifacts will be split across multiple (invalid) staging repositories.

 5. Publish to CocoaPods:
     ```